Quintin-Russell/quick-track/README.md

   </dt>
 </dl>

+1. In your terminal, switch to the directory in which you would like to place the repository
-1. Clone the repository
+2. Clone the repository
-  - Mac:
   ```shell
   git clone https://github.com/Quintin-Russell/quick-track.git
   ```
+1.